📙 Web-to-App Funnels Guide. Get Your Free Copy.

 Apples Fiscal Calendar 2024

-New fiscal year, new Apple payment deadlines.
-Here’s the updated rundown of what (and when!) app developers should expect from Apple in 2024.
+The fiscal year brings new Apple payment deadlines.
+Here’s what app developers can expect in 2025.

 What is Apple’s fiscal year?

-Also, if you’re an iOS app developer, you may be getting revenue from your product every day — and at Adapty, we help you to make this happen.
-However, you will receive the actual money only on designated days, which are specified in the fiscal calendar.
+If you’re an iOS app developer, you may be getting revenue from your product every day — and at Adapty, we help you to make this happen.
+You will receive the actual money only on designated days, which are specified in the fiscal calendar.
 It’s important to understand that Apple’s fiscal year isn’t the same as the typical fiscal year companies are used to, and it uses different dates.
-Here’s the 2024 calendar:

 How Apple Fiscal Calendar works